 - Attach copies of your educational credentials (degree in exercise physiology or equivalent and your Certified Exercise Physiology (CEP) designation).

-- Attach a copy of your current membership registration with the Canadian Society for Exercise Physiology.
+- Attach a copy of your current membership registration with the Canadian Society for Exercise Physiology (CSEP) and your current license with the Kinesiology Association of Saskatchewan Inc. (KAS).

 Make sure all documentation is included.
 Note: The WCB cannot process incomplete applications.